gitattributes(5) - phpMan

 eol

-This attribute sets a specific line-ending style to be used in the
+This attribute marks a path to use a specific line-ending style in

 Set to string value "crlf"

-on checkin and convert them to CRLF when the file is checked
+directory to CRLF when the file is checked out.

 Set to string value "lf"